-Staff Analysis: The appropriate components of a Utility's rate base include utility plant in service, contributions-in-aid-of-construction (CIAC), accumulated depreciation, amortization of CIAC, and working capital.
-The Utility's rates and charges were approved in a 2008 SARC.
-The rates were subsequently amended through two price index increases.
-This utility has historically operated at a loss.
+The appropriate components of a Utility's rate base include utility plant in service, contributions-in-aid-of-construction (CIAC), accumulated depreciation, amortization of CIAC, and working capital.
+The Utility's rates and charges were approved in a 2008 SARC.8 The rates were subsequently amended through two price index increases.
+This Utility has historically operated at a loss.
 The Utility requested the test year ended March 31, 2019, for the instant case.
-Commission audit staff determined that the Utility's books and records are in compliance with the National Association of Regulatory Utility Commissioners' Uniform System of Accounts (NARUC USOA).
-A summary of each component of rate base and staff's recommended adjustments are discussed below.
+We determined that the Utility's books and records are in compliance with the National Association of Regulatory Utility Commissioners' Uniform System of Accounts (NARUC USOA).
+A summary of each component of rate base and our adjustments are discussed below.

-Year-End Rate Base
+A. Year-End Rate Base

 In its application, the Utility requested a year-end rate base for its wastewater system in order to have an opportunity to recover its allowed rate of return on the significant capital improvements that were made after the acquisition.
 These improvements represent a significant portion of the wastewater plant in service.
-In the transfer order, the Commission approved a net book value for wastewater plant in service of \$166,766.
+In the transfer order, we approved a net book value for wastewater plant in service of \$166,766.
 During the requested test year, Merritt Island made more than \$95,000 of plant investments.
 If an average rate base is used, the Utility will not be afforded the opportunity to recover its allowed rate of return on the new investment and will be put in the position of needing to request a subsequent SARC at a later date.

-The Commission has the authority to apply a year-end rate base, but should only apply a year-end rate base in extraordinary circumstances.
-Staff believes extraordinary circumstances exist in the instant case.
+We have the authority to apply a year-end rate base, but should only apply a year-end rate base in extraordinary circumstances.
+We find that extraordinary circumstances exist in the instant case.
 Subsequent to the acquisition, the Utility made significant improvements to the wastewater system, which were required by the DEP.
 The year-end rate base will provide the Utility with an opportunity to recover the investment made to improve service quality and to provide for compensatory rates for this Utility in this rate case.
-The Commission has previously authorized the use of a year-end rate base in other cases involving significant test year improvements.
-Therefore, staff recommends that the Commission approve a year-end rate base for Merritt Island.
+We have previously authorized the use of a year-end rate base in other cases involving significant test year improvements.
+Therefore, we hereby approve a year-end rate base for Merritt Island.

-&lt;sup>8Order No. PSC-08-0760-PAA-SU, issued November 17, 2008, in Docket No. 080104-SU, In re: Application for staff-assisted rate case in Brevard County by Colony Park Utility, Inc.
+8Order No. PSC-08-0760-PAA-SU, issued November 17, 2008, in Docket No. 080104-SU, In re: Application for staff-assisted rate case in Brevard County by Colony Park Utility, Inc.

-&lt;sup>9Order No. PSC-2017-0366-PAA-SU, issued September 27, 2017, in Docket No. 20170018-SU, In re: Application to transfer wastewater system and Certificate No. 137-S in Brevard County from Colony Park Development Utilities, LLC to Merritt Island Utility Company, Inc.
+9Order No. PSC-2017-0366-PAA-SU, issued September 27, 2017, in Docket No. 20170018-SU, In re: Application to transfer wastewater system and Certificate No. 137-S in Brevard County from Colony Park Development Utilities, LLC to Merritt Island Utility Company, Inc.

-&lt;sup>10See, Citizens of Florida v.
+10See, Citizens of Florida v.
 Hawkins, (Fla.1978).
 356 So.
 2d 254.

-&lt;sup>11Order No. PSC-98-0763-FOF-SU, issued June 3, 1998, in Docket No. 971182-SU, In re: Application for staff-assisted rate case in Marion County by BFF Corp.; Order No. PSC-00-1774-PAA-WU, issued September 27, 2000, in Docket No. 991627-WU, In re: Application for rate increase in Polk County by Park Water Company Inc.; Order No. PSC-01-0323-PAA-WU, issued February 5, 2001, in Docket No. 000580-WU, In re: Application for staff-
+11Order No. PSC-98-0763-FOF-SU, issued June 3, 1998, in Docket No. 971182-SU, In re: Application for staff-assisted rate case in Marion County by BFF Corp.; Order No. PSC-00-1774-PAA-WU, issued September 27, 2000, in Docket No. 991627-WU, In re: Application for rate increase in Polk County by Park Water Company Inc.; Order No. PSC-01-0323-PAA-WU, issued February 5, 2001, in Docket No. 000580-WU, In re: Application for staff-

-Utility Plant in Service (UPIS)
+B. Utility Plant in Service (UPIS)